Theresa-Sumarta/captcha-character-recognition/README.md

 **Handling Class Imbalance**

-The character classes in the CAPTCHA dataset were imbalanced, with certain characters appearing more frequently than others.
+- The character classes in the CAPTCHA dataset were imbalanced, with certain characters appearing more frequently than others.
 This imbalance could negatively impact model performance, especially for less frequent characters.

-To mitigate this:
+- To mitigate this:
   - **SMOTE (Synthetic Minority Over-sampling Technique)** was applied to generate synthetic examples for underrepresented classes, helping the model learn a more balanced representation.
-- **Balanced evaluation metrics** (such as balanced accuracy and macro F1-score) were used during model selection and validation to ensure performance was not biased toward majority classes.
+  - **Balanced evaluation metrics** (such as balanced accuracy and macro F1-score) were used during model validation to ensure performance was not biased toward majority classes.

 **Model Training & Selection**
 - A Random Forest classifier was chosen for its robustness to noise, ability to handle class imbalance via ensemble voting, and minimal need for feature scaling or extensive tuning.